Welcome to Kernow Model Rail Centre online. This is where we get the opportunity to tell you a little bit about us :)

 Pictured above left at our Bachmann Dynamis Open Day in September 2007 when we were presented with our Bachmann Retailer of the Year award.
 Picture to the right is taken during one of Bachmann's demonstrations.

-A line up of our current staff, except Lisa and Hayley, pictured at the Cornish Pirates game v Plymouth Albion on Easter Day 2009.
+A line up of most of our then current staff pictured at the Cornish Pirates game v Plymouth Albion on Easter Day 2009.

 Chris Trerise - Managing Director

 Chris keeps the website up to date and deals with all back office accounts, as well as ordering all stock for the shop.
 He decides on our limited edition program and carries out all the research for these models.